isabella232/apprenda-logstash-publisher/README.md

 This application represents a possible solution to publish apprenda logs to logstash.
 It is based on guidance [provided by Apprenda for integrating with Splunk](https://github.com/Apprenda/Splunk).

+# What is it?
+This product is two components that run on the Apprenda Platform.
+The first is an [Apprenda Platform Add-On](http://docs.apprenda.com/current/addons), that manages connection information for development teams to connect to an external Logstash instance.
+The second is a [Apprenda log aggregator extension](http://docs.apprenda.com/current/extensions), that is responsible for receving logs from the Apprenda Platform and forwarding them to logstash via connection information provided by the aformentioned add-on.

 ## A note about Audit Logs
 [Apprenda Audit Logs](http://docs.apprenda.com/7-0/managing-event-logs#Audit%20Logs) are note currently supported by the log forwarder extension.
 In order to aggregate these logs into Logstash, it's suggested that you use the [Logstash jdbc input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-jdbc.html) attached to the dbo.AuditLog table in the ```Apprenda Auditing``` database.